cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

             ...
         rof

-- The identifier of a loop variable (excluding the dollar sign prefix) is allowed to be equal to the one of another variable as long as the latter is not a loop variable defined in a parent loop
+- The identifier of a loop variable (excluding the dollar sign prefix) is allowed to be equal to the one of another variable as long as the latter is not a loop variable defined in a parent loop:

   .. code-block:: text